vitalets/babel-plugin-runtyper/readme.md

 For example, there are Microsoft's [TypeScript](http://www.typescriptlang.org) and Facebook's [Flow](https://flowtype.org).
 They can be used together with Runtyper to cover most of cases in both pre-runtime and runtime stages.

-But using static tools requires extra efforts for:
+I'am personally a bit confused by static tools as they require extra efforts for:
 * writing annotations
 * integration with third-party libraries as their API should be also annotated)
 * processing external data from user or server
 * involving new members who is not familiar with typed JavaScript

-Lets take an example from [Flow's get started page](https://flowtype.org/en/docs/getting-started/):
+Let's take an example from [Flow's get started page](https://flowtype.org/en/docs/getting-started/):
 ```js
 // @flow
 function square(n) {